 Surface water sources, including streams, lakes, ponds and wetlands are normally protected through their inclusion within the Natural Heritage System.
+The identification and mapping of important groundwater features, including highly vulnerable aquifers and source groundwater recharge areas, has been conducted by the Conservation Authorities.
 Groundwater sources occur throughout the Municipality and are an essential resource for urban and rural water supplies, agricultural production and the maintenance of the natural heritage system.
 It is the intent of this Plan that all development shall be subject to the following policies to ensure that water quality and quantity are not adversely affected.
 Specifically, it is the Municipality's intent that the development of public and private uses will not significantly alter groundwater recharge or discharge, impair groundwater or surface water quality, or negatively impact municipal groundwater supply.
 Maintaining a sustainable groundwater supply is a priority to meet the needs of current and future residents.
 The following policies are intended to address both ground water and surface water protection.